-- 5.37 Water pollution is a key priority issue in Natural England's Site Improvement Plan for the Number Estuary with regards to the estuary, mudflat and sand-flat habitats.
+- 5.51 Water pollution is a key priority issue in Natural England's Site Improvement Plan for the Number Estuary with regards to the estuary, mudflat and sand-flat habitats.
 Particular issues that could affect water quality include dissolved oxygen, which may act as a barrier to migrating sea lamprey, and leaching from industries which is likely to affect nutrient levels.
-Water quantity is also likely to be affected by water abstraction and disposal, as well as from urban water runoff. - 5.38 Policies that could have a significant effect on the SAC in relation to changes to water quality and quantity include: - Policy 4: Employment Allocations - Policy 10: Visitor Economy - Policy 11: Housing Allocations - Policy 22: Grimsby Town Centre Opportunities - Policy 23: Cleethorpes Town Centre Opportunity Sites - Policy 24: Immingham Town Centre - 5.39 However, taking into account the water flows and capacity of the Humber Estuary SAC, any changes in water quality would have to be of considerable magnitude in order to have a significant effect on the integrity of the site.
+Water quantity is also likely to be affected by water abstraction and disposal, as well as from urban water runoff. - 5.52 Policies that could have a significant effect on the SAC in relation to changes to water quality and quantity include: - Policy 4: Employment Allocations - Policy 10: Visitor Economy - Policy 11: Housing Allocations - Policy 22: Grimsby Town Centre Opportunities - Policy 23: Cleethorpes Town Centre Opportunity Sites - Policy 24: Immingham Town Centre - 5.53 However, taking into account the water flows and capacity of the Humber Estuary SAC, any changes in water quality would have to be of considerable magnitude in order to have a significant effect on the integrity of the site.
 Any effects on water quality resulting from the North East Lincolnshire Local Plan would be localised and should be regulated and managed by Environment Agency consents and water company Asset Management Programmes.

-- 5.40 Mitigation for potential impacts on water quality and quantity is provided through Policy 33: Water Management.
-This policy states that development proposals must demonstrate that adequate and sustainable water supplies are available to support the development proposed; that provisions are made for the efficient use of water, including its re-use and recycling; and that appropriate and sustainable sewerage systems are provided for the disposal of foul and surface water. - 5.41 In light of the mitigation incorporated into the Local Plan it is concluded that the Local Plan will have no likely significant effects on the integrity of the Humber Estuary SAC as a result of changes to water quality and quantity.
+- 5.54 Mitigation for potential impacts on water quality and quantity is provided through Policy 33: Water Management.
+This policy states that development proposals must demonstrate that adequate and sustainable water supplies are available to support the development proposed; that provisions are made for the efficient use of water, including its re-use and recycling; and that appropriate and sustainable sewerage systems are provided for the disposal of foul and surface water. - 5.55 In light of the mitigation incorporated into the Local Plan it is concluded that the Presubmission Draft Local Plan (taking into account proposed modifications) will not have an adverse effect on the integrity of the Humber Estuary SAC as a result of changes to water quality and quantity.